IDCI-Consulting/StepBundle/README.md

 StepBundle
 ==========

-Symfony2 bundle that provides a step system in order to represent an highly customisable workflow
+Symfony 4 bundle that provides a step system in order to represent an highly customisable workflow

 Installation
 ------------